Miguelosaurus/golfscan/api-integration-rules.md

 - Result: Back navigation behaves correctly; repeated edits no longer stack multiple Round Details screens.

 **Agent Report:** ✅ Fix applied.
 Back once returns to the previous screen as expected.

+---

+## Agent Report: History Tabs — Independent Search States for Rounds, Players, Courses

+**What changed:**
+- Decoupled shared search into three independent states in `app/(tabs)/history.tsx`:
+  - `roundsSearchQuery`
+  - `playersSearchQuery`
+  - `coursesSearchQuery`
+- Wired the `TextInput` to read/write the active tab's query only.
+- Implemented per-tab filtering:
+  - Rounds: filters by course name or any player name using `roundsSearchQuery`, with date presets respected
+  - Players: filters unique player summaries by name using `playersSearchQuery`
+  - Courses: filters by course name/location using `coursesSearchQuery`

+**Files modified:**
+- `app/(tabs)/history.tsx`

+**Why:**
+- Previously a single `searchQuery` caused cross-tab coupling: entering text in one tab affected all tabs and triggered incorrect filtering.

+**How to test:**
+1. Open History → Rounds; type a search term (e.g., a player name).
+Confirm only Rounds list changes.
+2. Switch to Players; the search field should be independent and Players list filters by name.
+3. Switch to Courses; searching filters courses only and does not affect Rounds/Players.
+4. Toggle date presets in Rounds; ensure filters still respect date range.

+**Notes:**
+- No backend changes required.
+Linter passes for the edited file.

+**Status:** ✅ Complete

+---

+## Agent Report: History Search UX — Proper Empty States for Search Results

+**Changes:**
+- Added search-empty vs no-data empty states in `app/(tabs)/history.tsx`:
+  - Rounds: shows "No rounds found" when filtering returns nothing; keeps original "No rounds yet" only when no rounds exist
+  - Players: shows "No players found" for search; shows onboarding message only when no players exist
+  - Courses: shows "No courses found" for search and retains the orange "Add Course" button (no onboarding message); keeps original onboarding when there are no courses at all
+- Updated `components/EmptyState.tsx` to make `message` optional so we can hide descriptive text for search-empty states while retaining buttons

+**Files modified:**
+- `app/(tabs)/history.tsx`
+- `components/EmptyState.tsx`

+**How to test:**
+1. Ensure each tab has some data; search for a term that yields no matches → see "No ... found" and, for Courses, the Add Course button without extra text.
+2. Clear all data for a tab (e.g., no rounds) → see the original onboarding empty state with message and action.

+**Status:** ✅ Complete

+---

+## Agent Report: Course Search Modal — Hide "My Courses" tab when adding a new course

+**Changes:**
+- Added `showMyCoursesTab?: boolean` prop to `components/CourseSearchModal` (default true)
+- Updated callers:
+  - `app/new-course.tsx`: `showMyCoursesTab={false}` so only Search tab appears when adding
+  - `app/scan-scorecard.tsx`: `showMyCoursesTab={true}` to keep both tabs during scan flow

+**Why:**
+- In Add Course flow users are adding new courses, so "My Courses" is not needed; in Scan flow both options are useful.

+**Files modified:**
+- `components/CourseSearchModal.tsx`
+- `app/new-course.tsx`
+- `app/scan-scorecard.tsx`

+**Status:** ✅ Complete